 Smart City projects can significantly benefit from ANPR cameras as these cameras remove the need for human intervention.
 Here are four ways ANPR cameras can improve security and help in smart city development.

 ANPR cameras are efficient in tracking cars and pulling their records, but they have other use cases as well.
 For instance, an ANPR camera can detect and enforce vehicles entering the low emission zones (LEZ) 24/7.
 With a vehicle processing rate nearing 100%, they offer a terrific value of money.
 In case a vehicle violates programmed permissions, the ANPR camera will inform law enforcement and share all relevant vehicle details with them.

 2. Crucial For Law Enforcement

-ANPR cameras can ease the job for law enforcement by tracking and analyzing number plates.
-When a car crosses an ANPR camera, the car’s data is pulled against its number plate, and the camera informs law enforcement if the vehicle is wanted for any of the following reasons: previous criminal activity (e.g., vehicle theft, carjacking), speeding (e.g., in a school zone), or any traffic violation (e.g., driving under the influence)
+ANPR cameras can ease the job of law enforcement by tracking and analyzing number plates.
+When a car crosses an ANPR camera, it compares the car’s data against its number plate.
+Then the camera informs law enforcement if the vehicle is wanted for any of the following reasons: previous criminal activity (e.g., vehicle theft, carjacking), speeding (e.g., in a school zone), or any traffic violation (e.g., driving under the influence)